tier4/fake_sensor_tools/README.md

 # fake_sensor_tools

 Simulate sensor outputs without real sensor.
-This tools are used as RQt plugins.
+The tools are used as RQt plugins.

+:warning: The tools are generally used for checking diagnostics function.

 ## Instructions before starting